defiant00/dnd/README.md

   one of them is the cause for the prior response offer each member tea/snacks and talk for a minute to see if anything reacts
     Sylvester last
-  previously had one curtained window and no outer doors, but this time the window is gone and there is
+  previously had one curtained window and no outer doors, but this time there is a single door
-    a single door that they lead each member through as a more permanent connection to Duskspire when Sylvester is in there, after a few minutes the same attention is felt wisdom saving throw to detect if hostile (it isn't) if Sylvester panics and they leave, their fight-or-flight while in chaos results in them being wreathed in shadows
+    that they lead each member through as a more permanent connection to Duskspire when Sylvester is in there, after a few minutes the same attention is felt wisdom saving throw to detect if hostile (it isn't) if Sylvester panics and they leave, their fight-or-flight while in chaos results in them being wreathed in shadows